 The goal-diagram notation is summarized in Figure 2.
 You see that a process goal is indicated using a rounded rectangle and the process factors pertaining to a goal with normal rectangles.
 Process goals will have one or more decision points (formerly called process factors or process issues) that you need to consider addressing, with most goals having four or five decision points although some have eight or nine.
 Each decision point is then addressed by two or more techniques/practices.
 Because there may be many techniques to choose from, we indicate “default” techniques in bolded italics.
 These defaults are good starting points for teams new to agile – they are almost always strategies from Scrum, XP, or Agile Modelling with a few Rational Unified Process (RUP) ideas thrown in to round things out.
 Some decision points you may choose not to address.
 Sometimes options are “ordered”, which is indicated by a upwards pointing arrow to the left of the list of techniques.
 What we mean by this is that the techniques appearing at the top of the list are more desirable from the point of view of agile and lean thinking and the less desirable techniques are at the bottom of the stack.
 Your team of course should strive to adopt the most effective techniques they are capable of performing given the context of the situation that they face.
 In Figure 2 the first decision point has an ordered set of options whereas the second one does not.
 Typically when the options are ordered you will only choose one of them whereas you MIGHT choose several options in unordered situations.

 Figure 2.
-Goal diagram notation overview.
+Goal diagram notation overview (click to enlarge).

-Figure 3 depicts the goal diagram for Explore Initial Scope, a goal that you should address at the beginning of a project during the Inception phase (remember, DA promotes a full delivery lifecycle, not just a construction lifecycle).
+Figure 3 depicts the goal diagram for Explore Scope, a goal that you should address at the beginning of an endeavour (remember, DA promotes a full delivery lifecycle, not just a construction lifecycle).
 Where some agile methods will simply advise you to populate your product backlog with some initial user stories the goal diagram of Figure 3 makes it clear that you might want to be a bit more sophisticated in your approach.
 What level of detail should you capture, if any (a light specification approach of writing up some index cards and a few whiteboard sketches is just one option you should consider)?
 What view types should you consider (user stories are one approach to usage modeling, but shouldn’t you consider other views to explore the data or the UI)?
 Notice how we suggest that you likely want to default to capturing usage in some way, basic domain concepts (e.g. via a high-level conceptual diagram) in some way, and non-functional requirements in some way.
 There are different strategies you may want to consider for going about modeling.
 You should also start thinking about your approach to managing your work.
 In DA we make it clear that agile teams do more than just implement new requirements, hence our recommendation to default to a work item list over Scrum’s simplistic Product Backlog strategy.
-Finally Figure 3 makes it clear that when you’re exploring the initial scope of your effort that you should capture non-functional requirements – such as reliability, availability, and security requirements (among many) – in some manner.
+Finally, Figure 3 makes it clear that when you’re exploring the initial scope of your effort that you should capture quality requirements – such as reliability, availability, and security requirements (among many) – in some manner.

 Figure 4.
 The Goal Diagram for Reuse Engineering.